jshawl/peanut-butter-and-jelly/04-ruby-mvc-sinatra/ruby-basics/readme.md

 * Can use colons or "hash rockets" ( `=>` )

 Keys
-* Can be strings, symbols or integers
+* Can be strings or symbols
-  - Shouldn't use integers though...
+  - Symbols look a little different here.
+Flip it to symbol_name followed by `:`.

 ```ruby